particle-iot/docs/src/content/reference/firmware.md

 ### System Events Overview

 System events are messages sent by the system and received by application code.
-They inform the application about changes in the system, such as when the system has entered setup mode, or when an Over-the-Air (OTA) update starts, or when the system is about to reset.
+They inform the application about changes in the system, such as when the system has entered setup mode (listening mode, blinking dark blue), or when an Over-the-Air (OTA) update starts, or when the system is about to reset.

 System events are received by the application by registering a handler.
 The handler has this general format: